Relay Broadcast Channel with Confidential Messages

 The capacity-equivocation region $\mathcal{R}^{(C)}$ is a set composed of all achievable $(R_{0}, R_{1}, R_{e})$ triples.
-The inner and outer bounds on the capacity-equivocation region $\mathcal{R}^{(C)}$ are provided from Theorem \ref{T9} to Theorem \ref{T12}, see the remainder of this subsection.

-The first result is an outer-bound on the capacity-equivocation region of the model of Figure \ref{f3}.
+The inner and outer bounds on the capacity-equivocation region $\mathcal{R}^{(C)}$ are provided from Theorem \ref{T9} to Theorem \ref{T11}, see the remainder of this subsection.
+The first result is an outer bound on the capacity-equivocation region $\mathcal{R}^{(C)}$.

 \begin{theorem} \textbf{(Outer bound)} A single-letter characterization of the region $\mathcal{R}^{(Co)}$ ($\mathcal{R}^{(C)}\subseteq \mathcal{R}^{(Co)}$) is as follows,